 Veracious Vintage Co.: I may chant “Lilli Ann” under my breath while I comb the suit racks of a vintage shop but great vintage fashion does not have anything to do with labels.
 Today you can find “vintage” Tommy Hilfiger and Calvin Klein mass-produced in the 90s, covered in monograms and labels that would make or break your high school popularity status.

 Some of my best pieces were handmade with care and intention – altered and adjusted over years to last a lifetime.
 Dressing vintage is about being true to yourself and your aesthetic.

 DDM: What’s in your wardrobe?
 Do you personally wear vintage clothes on a daily basis?

-Veracious Vintage Co.: Since starting a small business I am white t-shirt, jeans, and red lippy kind of girl.
-You might meet me at a pop up or flea market in bumper bangs and yoga pants but on special occasions I love wearing a few choice pieces from my collection – many of which were passed down from my mother.
+Veracious Vintage Co.: Since starting a small business I am a white t-shirt, jeans, and red lippy kind of girl.
+You might meet me at a pop-up or flea market in bumper bangs and yoga pants but on special occasions, I love wearing a few choice pieces from my collection – many of which were passed down from my mother.